microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDeletedUser.md

 ---
-title: Get-EntraDeletedUser
+title: Get-EntraBetaDeletedUser
-description: This article provides details on the Get-EntraDeletedUser command.
+description: This article provides details on the Get-EntraBetaDeletedUser command.

 ms.topic: reference